Female Sexual Anatomy You Need To Know

 Or how many men have been lost when trying to find the clitoris?
 We can’t leave it up to our partners to be responsible for knowing our female sexual anatomy or our needs.
 It’s important and empowering to take responsibility for our own sexuality and sexual needs, and that includes knowing “what’s down there.”
 It is easier for a lover to please a woman when she understands her body and her female sexual anatomy.

 What is down there?
 To address this subject, I could write another book.
-It is beyond the scope of this book.
+It is beyond the scope of this article.
 However, I would like to provide a brief summary.
 I also recommend taking a mirror, sitting down in a comfortable place where you have privacy, and looking at yourself.
 Take a good, long look; get to know yourself.
 If you want to be an empowered woman and love your body, it is important to know what your Yoni looks like.
 And remember, your Yoni is as unique as your face.
 No other woman has a Yoni like yours.

 Female Sexual Anatomy 101